Limegrass/eslint-plugin-import-alias/README.md

 # @limegrass/eslint-plugin-import-alias

-Encourage use of defined aliases in TSConfig/JSConfig through ESLint.
+Enforce use of defined aliases in TSConfig/JSConfig through ESLint.

 ## Why